Skip Navigation

 • Prevent asthma attacks that could result in an emergency room or hospital visit.

-To reach this goal, you should actively partner with your Wellstar doctors to manage your asthma or your child's asthma.
+To reach this goal, you should actively partner with your specialist to manage your asthma or your child's asthma.
 Children aged 10 or older—and younger children who are able—also should take an active role in their asthma care.

 Together, you should develop a plan that outlines how and when to take your medicines properly, avoid factors that worsen your asthma, track your level of asthma control, respond to worsening asthma, and seek emergency care when needed.